 Chris Hadfield’s video of David Bowie’s “Space Oddity” — seen by over 75 million people — was called “possibly the most poignant version of the song ever created”, by Bowie himself.

 What I learned from going blind in space.

 In 2015, he released a musical album, Space Sessions: Songs From a Tin Can, the first full-length album to be recorded off-planet.
 Songs From a Tin Can is featured on Ted.com for his talk, What I Learned from Going Blind in Space, which has been viewed more than 11 million times.

-Colonel Hadfield is the producer of the celebrated Rare Earth series on YouTube and the creator of the on-stage celebration Generator, which combines science, comedy, and music for sold-out audiences.
+Hadfield is the co-creator and host of the internationally acclaimed BBC series Astronauts: Do You Have What It Takes?, as well as the co-host, with actor Will Smith, of National Geographic’s One Strange Rock, directed by Darren Aronofsky.
+He also produces the celebrated Rare Earth series on YouTube and is the creator of the on-stage celebration Generator, which combines science, comedy, and music.

 Additionally, Hadfield is an adjunct professor at the University of Waterloo, an adviser to SpaceX and Virgin Galactic, and Chair of the Board of the Open Lunar Foundation.
 In 2023, he was asked to advise and assist King Charles III in exploring sustainability in space.Request to book Chris